Train-In-Blocks-Ltd/Landing/content/blog/ten-tips-every-pt-should-know.md

  Set your schedule

-By keeping an efficient and well maintained schedule, you immediately appear much more professional and focused to your clients.
+By keeping an efficient and well maintained schedule, you immediately appear much more professional and focused on your clients.
 You will come across as someone who's passionate about what they do, as well as someone who won't let them down by turning up late, unprepared or even not at all - all of which are, of course, significant red flags.\
-By being organised to a high level, it will also allow you to maintain a strong work/life balance, in turn preventing the risk of fatigue/burnout and preserving your career.
+By being organised to a high level, it will also allow you as a personal trainer to maintain a strong work/life balance, in turn preventing the risk of fatigue/burnout and preserving your career.
 This is perhaps the most essential piece of advice we can give you - to always stay organised and structured in your approach.

  Never stop learning